alikisinyo/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la displays current directory contents starting with . in a long format ls -na displays current directory conntents in a long list with users and group IDs displayed numerically and starting with hidden . files mkdir makes the directory intended i.e 'mkdir /tmp/my_first_directory'
+ls -la displays current directory contents starting with . in a long format ls -na displays current directory conntents in a long list with users and group IDs displayed numerically and starting with hidden . files mkdir makes the directory intended i.e 'mkdir /tmp/my_first_directory' mv moves files from one directory to another